plkmo/BERT-Relation-Extraction/README.md

 ## Training by matching the blanks (MTB)
 Run main_pretraining.py with arguments below.
 Pre-training data can be any .txt continuous text file.
+We use Spacy NLP to grab pairwise entities (within a window size of 40 tokens length) from the text to form relation statements for pre-training.
+Entities recognition are based on NER and dependency tree parsing of objects/subjects.
 The pre-training data (cnn.txt) that I've used can be downloaded [here.](https://drive.google.com/file/d/1aMiIZXLpO7JF-z_Zte3uH7OCo4Uk_0do/view?usp=sharing)
 ```bash
 main_pretraining.py [-h]